 So, what are golf clubs made of?
 Golf clubs are made of either metal alloy or carbon fiber composite (usually graphite).
 Purists willing to pay a premium can still find clubs or clubheads made from wood.
 Clubs have improved dramatically from the sticks and clubs historians say were first used to hit pebbles more than 500 years ago.

 The rules of golf formed by the U.S. Golf Association limits the number of golf clubs you can carry in your bag to 14.
 Most golfers carry two or three woods and a putter; all the others are irons.
 The clubs have a club head that gets attached to a shaft.
 The shaft has a grip at the top of the handle to give better control and reduce slipping.

-Your woods have the longest shafts and biggest club heads of all the clubs in your bag.
+Your woods have the longest shafts and biggest club heads of all the clubs in your bag, according to golf club ratings.
 That’s because they’re designed to hit balls long distances.
 Almost every golfer has a 1-wood, called a driver.

 Your drivers typically have the lowest amount of loft and are usually only used from the tee.
 That’s because the bottom is rounded and that makes it unsuitable for hitting fairway shots.
 The other woods in your bag are called fairway woods because they work just as well on a long fairway shot as they do from the tee box.

 A good golf driver can help a golfer consistently cut strokes from their score because it can send a tee shot the furthest of any club.
 Because of that, some people spend hundreds for a really good driver.
 Some golfers will spend even more.

 The gold standard of drivers is the Honma Beres 5-star driver, at $4,500.
 The shaft is a metal core enhanced by fiber overlay but the club head is made of wood inset with precious metals, like gold.
 Yes, it is a wood that is still made of wood.